Le’Veon Bell Tweets Threat To Sit Out Season – April Fools Joke Or No?

 Bell shot out of college as one of the best running backs in the 2013 draft season.
 He was drafted by the Steelers in the second round as the 48th overall pick and signed to a four-year $4.12 million contract.

 He stumbled a bit out of the gate in his rookie season, injuring his foot and missing the first three games of the 2013 season.
 Despite that, he still set the record for the Steelers for the most scrimmage yards by a rookie.
-In 2014, however, he exploded, setting two Steeler records: most yards and most receptions with 1,361 and 83 respectively.
-2015 saw his MCL injury that ended his season in the sixth week, forcing him to miss 10 games.
+In 2014, however, he exploded, setting two Steeler records: most yards and most receptions with 1,361 and 83, respectively.
+Then 2015 saw his MCL injury that ended his season in the sixth week, forcing him to miss 10 games.
 In 2016, despite missing four games, he racked up an amazing 1,268 yards and 75 receptions/616 receiving yards and nine touchdowns.

 April FOOLS ????????

-Note: Update: Bell took to Twitter again in the closing hours of April 1 to confirm that this was a huge prank.